NormalVR/Normcore-Documentation/docs/room/ownership-and-lifetime-flags.md

 }
 ```

-Overall, then, this is pretty simple!
-And the same applies to `RealtimeView` components in the scene.
-If you'd like their state to persist between sessions, just flip the "Destroy When Owner Or Last Client Leaves" option to false under Advanced Settings.
+The same applies to `RealtimeView` components in the scene.
+If you'd like their state to persist between sessions, set "Destroy When Last Client Leaves" to false under Advanced Settings.

 ### Destroy a prefab when a client disconnects